Devixugryq/feather-client/README.md

 # Feather client - Feather client Minecraft - Feather Minecraft
-Feather Client Minecraft Launcher is essentially a modded Forge and Fabric launcher that players can use.
-Hence, one of it's main features is that it openly supports almost every mod that can run on both Fabric and Forge.
-You can toggle and manage the mods from the launcher's mod section.
-Download now!
+Feather Client is a Launcher for Minecraft that combines modding capabilities under Forge and Fabric.
+One of its key features is the broad support for almost all mods compatible with these platforms.
+You have the opportunity to manage and customize mods through a special section in the launcher.
+Download it right now!